PennLINC/babs/docs/source/walkthrough.rst

 --------------------------------------------------------------------
 After all jobs are successfully finished, we will first merge all the results and provenance.
-This is because each job was executed on a different branch, we need to merge them together onto the default branch.
+This is because each job was executed on a different branch.
+We need to merge them together onto the default branch.

 We now run ``babs-merge`` in the root directory of ``my_BABS_project``: